Fan-powered Royalties FAQs

 Fan-powered royalties will replace the old model beginning April 1, 2021.

 Premier artists will receive their first statement in May 2021, as Premier runs on a 45-day payment cycle.
-Next Plus artists will receive their first statement in June 2021, as Next Plus runs on a 60-day payment cycle.
+Next Plus and Next Pro subscribers who monetize via SoundCloud for Artists, will receive their first statement in June 2021.

 Why is the fan-powered royalties model a fairer system than the industry norm?